 SUB-PART II 2 of 2001.
-The e Security Services Commission 110C(1) There shall be established for Belize a Security Services Commission.
+The e Security Services Commission 110C(1) T Services Comm here shall be established for Belize a Security hission.
 Security Services Commission.
-2 of 2001.
-(2) The members of the Security Services Commission shall be appointed by the Governor-General, on the recommendation of the Prime Minister given after consultation with the Leader of the Opposition, and shall consist of - 2 of 2001. (a) the Chairman of the Public Services Commission, who shall be a member and Chairman; (b) a former senior officer of the Belize Police Department; (c) a former senior officer of the Belize Defence Force;
+2 of 2001. shall be apportecommendati nembers of the Security Services Commission inted by the Governor-General, on the on of the Prime Minister given after ith the Leader of the Opposition, and shall 2 of 2001. (a) the Chairman of the Public Services Commission, who shall be a member and Chairman; (b) a former senior officer of the Belize Police Department; (c) a former senior officer of the Belize Defence Force;